cksdml1014/chanisong/_pages/publications.md

   - Developed novel methods to expand the 2D frameworks of SBM and JBM into 3D applications.
   - Created mechanisms using this methodology, some of which are currently under patent processes, and the methodology itself is being prepared for publication in a <span style="color: #4a90e2;">**journal**</span>.

-2) **Applying SBM to Solve Special Problems**
+2) **Applying SBM to Solve Practical Design Challenges**
-  - Utilized SBM to develop a methodology for designing linkage systems in complex environments and is preparing for publication in a <span style="color: #4a90e2;">**journal**</span>.
+   - Created a methodology for designing linkage systems that address **real-world constraints**, with the research being prepared for publication in a <span style="color: #4a90e2;">**journal**</span>.
+   - Prior studies focused on advancing the mechanical models of SBM and JBM.
+This research shifts towards applying these models to solve practical design problems and create functional mechanisms.
    - Problem originality is critical, and details will be disclosed after journal acceptance.
    - **Private Zoom meetings** are available to discuss the target problems, methods, results, and potential impact.

 3) **Collaborations and Industrial Applications**
   - Worked closely with **Hyundai Motors, HD Hyundai**, and other leading firms.